windbg.info

 • Choosing the best tool for the problem (great!)
 (108)

-At the end there are two important tips for those who wish to explore deeper into the debugging world: read WinDbg's documentation (which is also great, although much more extensive) and learn assembly (simply essential to solve many problems).
+In the end there are two important tips for those who wish to explore the debugging world in more detail: read WinDbg's documentation (which is also great, although much more extensive) and learn assembly (simply essential if you want to solve a variety of problems).
 If you never took the time for advanced debugging on Windows think about it again.
 It could take you 2 hours (divide this into 15 minute periods per day!) to read this great tutorial.
-As a result you might surprisingly end up with an exponentially reduced troubleshooting time for your problems.
+As a result you might surprisingly end up with an exponentially reduced troubleshooting time for your debug situations.

 up top of page up